 Chapter 13 is my favorite type of bankruptcy.
-Most people file Chapter 7 and because they prefer a quick and easy Chapter 7 over making payments in a Chapter 13.
+Most people file Chapter 7 because they prefer a quick and easy Chapter 7 over making payments in a Chapter 13.
 But if you don’t qualify for Chapter 7, the choice between filing Chapter 13 and not filing at all should be an easy one – file Chapter 13.

 There are so many advantages to Chapter 13 bankruptcy over the alternatives of debt settlement or doing nothing.
 Secured debt can be restructured and unsecured debt can be discharged, all while taking advantage of the automatic stay that prevents continuing debt collection.
 In fact, there are many reasons why filing Chapter 13 is preferable to Chapter 7.
 The ability to repay non-dischargeable debts like taxes, child support obligations and student loans; strip off mortgages and discharge property settlement debts; “cram down” debt and interest rates on some vehicles; repay pension loans and exclude child support income all make Chapter 13 an attractive option.
 In addition, there are increased protections for co-debtors, reduced impacts on credit scores and the ability to deal with complex issues like excess equity in a homestead.
 None of these benefits can be accomplished in Chapter 7 so don’t stop considering bankruptcy just because Chapter 7 isn’t an option.

 Below are some frequently asked questions about Chapter 13.
+You can also learn more about Chapter 13 here.

 What happens if I lose my job?